Other University Symbols

 Mascot caricatures should not be graphically altered.
 Text or graphics may be placed near the Lion but not touch it.
 Do not change the Mascot’s color or general appearance as shown.
 The following exceptions are permitted:

-• Copy may be added to the sign used in the “Mascot Placard” pose.
-Sign content may include event information, announcements or positive cheer messages such as “We Are Penn State”.
-Student content must not violate the University’s student Code of Conduct.
+• For the Nittany Lion Sign pose, sign content may include event information, announcements or positive cheer messages such as “We Are Penn State.”
+Student content must not violate the University’s Student Code of Conduct.

 • Specific per-caricature cropping guidelines are available in the downloadable pdf.